 4. Increased Bench Press Strength

-Diamond push ups train the same muscle groups used in the bench press and in a comparable range of motion as well.
+Diamond push ups train the same muscle groups used in the bench press in a comparable range of motion.

 They can increase the size and strength of the pecs and triceps, increase overall work capacity of these muscle groups, and help maintain healthy function at the shoulder joint.